leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 the namespace, you can refer to identifiers by their shorter names, but once you end the namespace, you have to use the longer names.
 Unlike `section`, namespaces require a name.
-There is only one anonymous namespace at the root level.
+There is only one anonymous namespace: the one at the root level.

 The ``open`` command brings the shorter names into the current context.
 Often, when you import a module, you will want to open one or